Skip to main content

 Deployment options are provided for both the EJBCA Community and EJBCA Enterprise editions:

-• EJBCA Community Edition provides a core set of capabilities for evaluation and testing.
+• EJBCA Community Edition offers a core set of capabilities for evaluation and testing purposes.
 It is open-source and well-suited for testing, learning, and prototyping, but it is not designed or supported for production use.

 • EJBCA Enterprise Edition is recommended for PKI deployments supporting business-critical systems or critical infrastructure.
 It offers the security hardening, automation, scalability, and professional support required in production.
 Some advanced features and deployment methods described in this guide are only available in the Enterprise Edition.